-'''

-$ mkdir build

-$ cd build
+\$ mkdir build \$ cd build

-'''

-The command to configure the make files has optional arguments that must be reviewed.
-First of all, the default behavior of the build system is to prepare to build all the non-deprecated languages supported by the OSFI libraries.
-Nevertheless, the user can choose which ones to build by providing the OSFI_LANGS argument with either:
+The command to configure the build has optional arguments that must be reviewed.
+First, the default behavior of the build system is to prepare to build all non-deprecated languages supported by the OSFI libraries.
+Instead, the user can choose which ones to build by providing the OSFI_LANGS argument with either:

-- A semicolon-separated list of the languages to be built.
-E.g.: CXX;Fortran;Python - □ The special value "ALL" which enables all languages, even the deprecated ones
+A semicolon-separated list of the languages to be built.
+E.g.: CXX;Fortran;Python

+The special value "ALL" which enables all languages, even the deprecated ones

 The currently accepted values for OSFI_LANGS are: CXX, C, Fortran, Java, Python, Matlab (supported), plus F77 and IDL (deprecated).
 Note that the implementations in C and Fortran both depend on the C++ version.
-Thus, the C++ library cannot be disabled if either C or Fortran is active, and CXX has to appear in the list before either of them.
+Thus, the C++ library cannot be disabled if either C or Fortran is active.

-In addition, the C++ OSFI libraries depend on the XML parsing library Xerces-C++ 3.2.0.
-The default behavior of the build system is to look for the library in the user's system, but two optional arguments can be used to change the behavior:
+In addition, the C++ OSFI libraries depend on the XML parsing library Xerces-C++.
+The default behavior of the build system is to search for the library, but two optional arguments can be used to change the behavior:

-- XercesC_DIR: it forces CMake to look there for the Xerces library. - □ BUILD_XERCES: if this boolean flag is set to ON, CMake will download and build Xerces-C++ 3.2.0 in the xerces/ExternalProject folder under the build folder.
+- XercesC_DIR: it forces CMake to look there for the Xerces library. - BUILD_XERCES: if this boolean flag is set to ON, CMake will download and build Xerces-C++ in the xerces/ExternalProject folder under the build folder.